ananthakumaran/fdb/README.md

 - With Visual Studio 2017 intalled: Go and type `Developer Command` in the search box and you will get the cmd programm as a result

-Then move to your folder directory and run `mix compile`
+Then move to your project directory and run `mix compile`

 ## Getting Started